 Examines personal and collective memory in a variety of cultural contexts and the strategies that film and literature use to represent it.
 We will also analyze the roles that truth-telling, trauma and national narratives play in memory's construction.
 From the German context, we will look specifically at cultural and social memory in understanding Germany's twentieth-century history.
 More generally, and in light of James Frey's controversial autobiography, we will examine general assumptions around memory and the extent to which it can be accurately rendered.

-All students: may be counted toward the course requirement for the Film and Media Studies Concentration.
+May be counted toward the interdisciplinary minor in Film and Media Studies.